drinking-code/cn-to-cal/README.md

 - run on a server that you already pay for (be cautious as your passwords will be saved on the computer that you set the package up with)

 ### How to install
 Have Node.js installed.
-Clone / download the repository and run `npm i -g .`.
+Run `npm i -g https://github.com/drinking-code/cn-to-cal`.
-To uninstall, run `npm uninstall cn-calendar`.
+To uninstall, run `npm uninstall -g cn-calendar`.

 ## Usage
 Although this packages does most things of the process automatically, there is a short setup you have to go through to use it properly.